iwittkau/ssh-select/README.md

 `name` - name of the connection
 `ipaddress` - the IP address to connect to
 `username` -  the username
-`profile` - name of the Terminal.app profile
-`port` - set a non-default port
+`profile` - name of the Terminal.app, Gnome Terminal or iTerm profile `port` - set a non-default port